Good Morning, Verônica

 Starring Tainá Müller, Eduardo Moscovis and Camila Morgado, the series follows the story of Veronica Torres, a married police clerk with two children.
 Her routine is interrupted when she witnesses a young woman's shocking suicide the same week she receives an anonymous call from a female desperately requesting for help.

 On November 10, 2020, Netflix renewed the series for its second season, that premiered on August 3, 2022.

+On March 10, 2023, it was announced that the series was renewed for a third and final season.
+The third season premiered on February 14, 2024 on Netflix.